serverlessrecipefinder/infra/README.md

 The infrastructure is managed via AWS CodePipeline, and the initial pipeline is created by creating the globals module.

+1) Run the infrastructure bootstrap.
 You will be prompted to provide an OAuth token for Github via the command line for this step.

 ```
 cd live/boostrap/